macsx82/VariantCalling-snakemake/README.md

+# Variant Calling pipeline

-# Snakemake implementation of the variant calling pipeline
+A Snakemake implementation of the variant calling pipeline

 This pipeline is designed to perform Variant calling on WGS data, starting from preprocessed fastq files.
 A pipeline to perform the necessary preprocessing steps is available [here](https://gitlab.burlo.trieste.it/max/SeqPreproc-snakemake/-/tree/main)